Best CLM Software for Mid-Market Companies (2026)

 Mid-market companies (50-250 employees) with a legal ops mindset.
 Ideal for B2B SaaS companies, companies scaling their legal function, and teams that want to reduce manual contract operations work.

-3. Bind -- Best for AI + Value
+3. Bind - Best for AI + Value

-Price: $500/month Business plan (includes 5 users, +$90/user) | $90/seat/month Starter Best for: Small-to-mid-market teams that want AI-native CLM at a fraction of enterprise pricing Standout: Conversational AI drafting, replaces 4-5 separate tools
+Price: $500/month Business plan (includes 5 users, +$90/user) | $90/seat/month Starter Best for: Teams from small to enterprise that want AI-native CLM rather than traditional workflow software Standout: Conversational AI drafting, replaces 4-5 separate tools

 Bind takes a fundamentally different approach.
 Instead of layering AI onto a traditional CLM, Bind is built AI-first.
-The entire workflow -- drafting, reviewing, negotiating, signing, managing -- runs through a conversational interface backed by legal AI.
+The entire workflow - drafting, reviewing, negotiating, signing, managing - runs through a conversational interface backed by legal AI.

 Why Mid-Market Teams Choose Bind

-- Conversational AI drafting: Tell Bind what you need in plain English -- "Create a mutual NDA with a 2-year term, governed by Delaware law" -- and get a complete, legally-vetted contract in seconds.
+- Conversational AI drafting: Tell Bind what you need in plain English - "Create a mutual NDA with a 2-year term, governed by Delaware law" - and get a complete, legally-vetted contract in seconds.
 No template hunting.

 - AI-powered review: Upload any inbound contract and get an instant risk analysis.
 Bind highlights non-standard clauses, explains them in plain English, and suggests alternatives.